galfus/simple-hot-folder/README.md

 ### NOTE

 This gem is at an early stage of development.
-Please do not use it already.}
+Please do not use it already.

 ## Install